 Anyway, this was (almost) the finished project.
 I still need to build stained glass inserts for the upper cabinet.
 The bottom one uses translucent colored stained glass around the edges and clear glass in the middle so the infrared remotes will work.

 The wiring is all hidden.
-The receiver/amp is a seven channel Denon pushing a pair of Polk in-wall speakers, a center channel midrange driver, a subwoofer (located on top of the cabinet) and a pair of Polk bookshelf speakers in the dining room.
+The receiver/amp is a seven channel Denon AVR-1912 pushing a pair of Polk Audio RC85i in-wall speakers, a Polk center channel midrange driver, a Polk subwoofer (located on top of the cabinet) and a pair of Polk bookshelf speakers in the dining room.
+Yes, I love Polk Audio speakers.
 There are two more pairs of speaker wire looped and stored in the basement ceiling for future expansion.
-One of them will probably be run to my back yard next spring
+One is intended for my back yard next spring.

 I come from a pro audio background and was skeptical that I could get the audio quality I wanted from in-wall speakers.
 So it was a pleasant surprise when they wound up sounding great.
 I insulated around them to eliminate the muddy, booming effect that in-wall speakers often have.
 Not only do the Polks sound great, the stereo separation is amazing.